HYang1996/SmartMeshIP-Node-RED-Watson-IoT-Platform/Gateway/README.md

 ## Connect to Watson IoT Platform ##

-The first configuration required to be done mannually in the flow is connecting to the device created on the Watson IoT Platform.
+The first configuration required to be done manually in the flow is connecting to the device created on the Watson IoT Platform.
 The nodes that have to be configured are indicated in the screeshot shown below:

 ![](images/gateway-connect.png)